-FIGURE 77.2 Visual display for random tracking with a preview of 8.0 sec and postview of 1.1 sec.
+FIGURE 31.2 Visual display for random tracking with a preview of 8.0 s and postview of 1.1 s.

-[Welford, 1968; Schmidt, 1982; Siegel, 1985].
+Despite the widespread utilization and acceptance of tracking tasks as a powerful and versatile means for quantifying and studying sensory-motor control performance and capacities, there is little available on the market in this area.
+The most obvious exception to this is the photoelectric pursuit rotor which is ubiquitous in the motor behavior laboratories of university psychology departments and has been available since the 1950s (Welford, 1968; Schmidt, 1982; Siegel, 1985).
 It is a paced 2-D task with a target with the periodic on each revolution.
 Although inexpensive, the pursuit rotor is a crude tracking task allowing limited control over target signals and possessing a very gross performance analysis in terms of time on target.
-Thus nearly all of the many and varied tracking tasks which have been used in countless experimental studies around the world have been developed by the users themselves for their specific objectives.

-An improvement in this situation has occurred recently with the arrival on the market of a number of tracking devices from Human Performance Measurement, Inc. (Arlington, TX).
-These devices are a natural extension of those developed by Kondraske et al. [1984].
-Off-the-shelf availability of computerbased tracking tests, including sensors for both upper- and lower-limbs, opens up the possibility of a much broader and widespread use of tracking tasks.
-In particular, one can look forward to a much greater utilization of tracking tasks outside of traditional research areas and in more routine assessment applications in clinical, rehabilitative, vocational, sports, and other environments.
+Thus, essentially all of the many and varied tracking tasks which have been used in countless experimental studies around the world, with some of these tasks having moved into clinical neurology and rehabilitation environments as objective and quantitative assessment tools, have been developed by the users themselves for their specific objectives.
+That is, surprisingly, there are essentially no computer-based tracking test systems commercially available.
+The need for such, including sensors for both upper- and lower limbs, seems obvious as this would open up the possibility of a much broader and widespread use of tracking tasks.
+In particular, this would help facilitate much greater utilization of tracking tasks outside of traditional research areas and in more routine assessment applications in clinical, rehabilitative, vocational, sports, and other environments.